nlnzcollservices/harvester_manager/README.md

 The spreadsheet row data is handed off to the appropriate harvester.
 Each harevster is documented below - see the technical readme for more notes / scoping paramaters (if any).

+See `Technical_notes.md` for more details and developement plans/bugs

-Upon successful harvest, the resulting data is put in an agreed location, and key information is handed back to the manager tool, who updates the google sheet as needed.
+Upon successful harvest, the resulting data is put in an agreed storage location, and key information is handed back to the manager tool, who updates the google sheet as needed.

 ### facebook_harvesters.py